Pandemic news from around the world:

 "My advice to anyone offered the vaccine is to take it.
 If I can have it at 90, then you can have it too," she added.
 Up to four million doses of Pfizer's vaccine is expected to be given to people in the U.K. by the end of the month.
 Meanwhile, a 53-page Food and Drug Administration (FDA) review published Tuesday (Dec.
 8) confirmed that Pfizer's vaccine is safe and effective, according to The Washington Post.

-Stay up to date on the coronavirus outbreak by signing up to our newsletter today.
+Stay up to date on the latest science news by signing up for our Essentials newsletter today.

 Thank you for signing up to Live Science.
 You will receive a verification email shortly.